Northern Ohio Traction and Light

 Northern Ohio Traction and Light was an American company.
 It operated electric interurban rail lines in Ohio.
 It also provided power for streetlights to Dover, Ohio and Akron, Ohio.
 It purchased train cars from G. C. Kuhlman Car Co.

 History

 The Akron, Bedford & Cleveland Railroad merged with several other area railroads to form the Northern Ohio Traction & Light Company around 1900.
-It operated several rail lines and served Cleveland, Canton, Akron, Massillon, Uhrichsville, Wadsworth, East Greenville, Kent, Ravenna, Alliance and Warren.
-The Ohio Supreme Court adjudicated on a suit by a county to terminate the company's franchise in a dispute over passenger fees.
+It operated several rail lines and served Cleveland, Canton, Akron, Massillon, Dover, New Philadelphia, Uhrichsville, Wadsworth, East Greenville, Kent, Ravenna, Alliance and Warren.
+The company would further go on to purchase the Canton and Massillon Electric Railway in 1902.

+The Ohio Supreme Court adjudicated on a suit by a county to terminate the company's franchise in a dispute over passenger fees in 1918.